SuperOfficeDocs/superoffice-docs/user-guide/en/email/maillink/archive-as-request.md

 # Archive email as a request

 It is possible to archive an email in your mail client inbox as a request in SuperOffice Service.
-How this works, depends on whether you are adding the email to a new or existing request.
-Click the following links to find out more:
+How this works, depends on if you are adding the email to a new or existing request.

 ## Create a new request